ktaylor63/southeast/site/content/news/troup-county-panther-was-a-florida-panther-wildlife-csi-high-tech-genetic-testing-used-to-determine-cat-s-parentage.md

     caption: 'Florida panther killed by David Adams in Troup County, GA on Nov.
 16, 2008.
 Photo by Georgia DNR.'
     position: 'bottom left'
 tags:
+    - Florida
+    - 'Florida Panther'
     - Georgia
-    - 'Florida panther'
-    - Florida
-updated: 'October 3rd, 2016'
+updated: 'September 19th, 2018'
 ---

 SOCIAL CIRCLE, GA – Genetic testing by the National Cancer Institute, Laboratory of Genomic Diversity, has indicated that the panther shot by a hunter in Troup County last year came from the resident southern Florida panther population.